 - Leg Swings: While holding onto a table or the back of a chair for balance, swing one leg from side to side like a pendulum while standing on the other leg.

 - Hip Flexor Stretch: Take a lunge position with one leg forward and the other stretched out behind you.
 Lean your pelvis and torso forward to feel a stretch in the front of your hip.

 - Wide Squat: Stand with your feet slightly wider than your shoulders, and squat down.
 Use your elbows to gently press on the inside of your knees to spread them apart and stretch your hips.

 - Figure Four Stretch: Lie on your back with your knees bent.
 Place your right ankle over your left knee to form a figure four shape with your legs.
 Hold the back of your left knee with your hands and pull it toward your chest.

 Incorporating these stretches into your daily routine can help reduce muscle tension, improve flexibility, and prevent injury while working from home.

 About Minivasive Pain and Orthopedics

-At Minivasive Pain, we specialize in pain management, and are experienced in helping you with injuries as a result of working from home.
-Iit is our mission to treat the causes of your pain with both the highest standards of care and quality.
-With several locations throughout the Houston area, caring for your joint aches and stiffness is easy.
-To learn more, or to schedule an appointment, visit https://minivasivepain.com/contact-us/ or call us at (346) 800-6001.
+At Minivasive Pain, we understand the importance of preventing and managing injuries, especially in a work-from-home setting.
+Our mission is to provide the highest standards of care and quality in pain management.
+With multiple locations throughout the Houston area, we are here to address your joint aches and stiffness.
+To learn more or to schedule an appointment, visit Minivasive Pain Contact Us or call us at (346) 800-6001.